HomeEvent Info2026 Project CategoriesProgramming, Apps & Robotics (including electronic games)

 Rules for Programming, Apps & Robotics:

-• Entries for all year levels may program either a robot, a computer program, app or electronic game
+- Entries for all year levels may program either a robot, a computer program, an app or an electronic game.

 In presenting your Programming, Apps & Robotics entry:

-• Please be sure to include any links to your program / app or videos / photos of your robot in your report for judges to view.
+- Please be sure to include any links to your program / app or videos / photos of your robot in your report for judges to review.
 Students are asked to include an email address where they can be contacted directly by the judges should they require any further information.

-• You will need to book an appointment time online for the judging day (bookings available from 6 June - 23 July) - NB: only one person from group entries needs to make an appointment which all members of that group are then expected to attend.
+- You will need to book an appointment time online for the judging day to be held on Saturday 25 July 2026 (bookings available from 5 June - 22 July) - NB: only one person from group entries needs to make an appointment which all members of that group are then expected to attend.

-• You are required to bring your own entry with you for judging - this includes your own device / laptop to demonstrate your entry to the judges and discuss its features and uses.
+- You are required to bring your own entry with you for judging - this includes your own device / laptop and WIFI to demonstrate your entry to the judges and discuss its features and uses.
 Robots will be photographed so you will be able to take your projects home with you after judging.

 Please note, if you are unable to attend on Judging Day, there is no other opportunity for your project to be judged in this year's competition.